-ALSET EHOME INTERNATIONAL INC.

-August 15, 2022 By: /s/ Chan Heng Fai Chan Heng Fai Chairman of the Board and Chief Executive Officer (Principal Executive Officer) August 15, 2022 By: /s/ Chan Tung Moe Chan Tung Moe Co-Chief Executive Officer (Principal Executive Officer) August 15, 2022 By: /s/Rongguo Wei Rongguo Wei Co-Chief Financial Officer (Principal Financial and Accounting Officer) August 15, 2022 By: /s/Lui Wai Leung Alan Lui Wai Leung Alan Co-Chief Financial Officer (Principal Financial and Accounting Officer) 14
+ALSET INC. November 14, 2022 By: /s/ Chan Heng Fai Chan Heng Fai Chairman of the Board and Chief Executive Officer (Principal Executive Officer) November 14, 2022 By: /s/ Chan Tung Moe Chan Tung Moe Co-Chief Executive Officer (Principal Executive Officer) November 14, 2022 By: /s/ Rongguo Wei Rongguo Wei Co-Chief Financial Officer (Principal Financial and Accounting Officer) November 14, 2022 By: /s/ Lui Wai Leung Alan Lui Wai Leung Alan Co-Chief Financial Officer (Principal Financial and Accounting Officer) 15

-CONSULTING AGREEMENT
+ADDENDUM TO CONSULTING AGREEMENT

-This Consulting Agreement (the "Agreement") is entered into on June 23, 2022 and effective as of January 1, 2022 (the "Effective Date") by and between SeD Development Management LLC (the "Company"), and MacKenzie Equity Partners, LLC (the "Consultant").
+This Addendum made and entered into as of May 6, 2022 (the "Effective Date"), is by and between Alset Ehome International Inc. (the "Company"), and CA Global Consulting Inc., (the "Consultant").
+The objective of this Addendum is to update the term of the Consulting Agreement of April 8, 2021.